How to Effectively Write Text Messages in Your Book: Tips & Techniques

 4. Screenplay Style: Adopting a screenplay format can be effective, particularly for rapid exchanges:

 John: Are we still on for tonight?
+Jane: Yes!
+See you at 8.

 1. Incorporate Text Bubbles: For visual impact, simulate text message bubbles as seen in smartphones.
-This method works well in genres targeting younger audiences who are familiar with digital native format
+This method works well in genres targeting younger audiences who are familiar with digital-native format.

 Visual Presentation of Text Messages in Printed and E-Books

 When transitioning text messages into the layout of printed and e-books, effective visual presentation is crucial.
 It ensures that readers can clearly distinguish between narrative prose and digital communication.
-Here are some techniques to enhance the appearance of text messages within your book:

 Choose the Right Font Style